-Next we compute the PNA in Eq.\eqref{orGenj} including the first order correction with respect to $A$ ($o(A)$).
+Next we compute the PNA in Eq.\eqref{orGenj} including the first order correction with respect to $A$ ($o(A)$) and the effect of expansion up to the first order of the Hubble parameter.
 By using rescaled fields, Green's function and coupling constant in Eqs.\eqref{rdefphi}-\eqref{rdefA}, one can write down total contribution to the expectation value of PNA with order $o(A)$ corrections as,

+The first line of the above equation is the zeroth order of the cubic interaction while the next three terms are the first order.

 As was indicated previously, we will further investigate the expectation value of the PNA for the case of time-dependent scale factor.
 For that purpose, one can expand scale factor around $t_0$ for $0< t_0 \leqslant x^0$ as follows,